Soft gluon emission at two loops in full color: Soft factorization at two loops

 The tripole emission contribution can be decomposed into rational prefactors multiplying transcendental functions.
 The rational prefactors are essentially the tree-level emission factors~(\ref{eq:treespinor}).
 In principle there are three such factors, for the three pairs of legs entering the tripole, $ij$, $jk$ and $ik$, but the Schouten identity allows the $ij$ factor to be eliminated, leaving us with

+where the normalization factor $\xi_\e = 1 + \e^2 \zeta_2$ was mistakenly omitted in an earlier version of this paper.
 The transcendental function $F(z^{ij}_k,\e) \equiv F(z,\e)$ is a function of $z$ and $\bar{z}$ on the complex plane.
 Note that Bose symmetry under exchange of legs $i$ and $j$ is manifest within a single tripole~(\ref{eq:12}), whereas symmetry under other exchanges, such as $j$ and $k$, requires summing over different tripoles.
 In the $A_0$ region, the soft factor cannot develop branch cuts in the kinematic variables, unless one approaches the boundaries, corresponding to Mandelstam variables vanishing, or equivalently, $u^{ij}_k$ and $v^{ij}_k$ going to $0$ or infinity.
 These branch cuts are not in $z$, but only in $|z|^2$ or $|1-z|^2$.
 Such functions are called real analytic functions, or single-valued functions of $z$ (with $\bar{z}=z^*$).
 If they are polylogarithmic, then the first entries of their symbol~\cite{Goncharov:2010jf} can only be $z\bar{z}$ or $(1-z)(1-\bar{z})$~\cite{Gaiotto:2011dt}.

 It turns out that through $\Ord(\e^0)$, the tripole emission contribution can be fully described by a special class of such real analytic functions, called single-valued harmonic polylogarithms~(SVHPLs)~\cite{Brown:SVHPLs,Dixon:2012yy}.
 Interestingly, such functions also appear in the context of the soft-gluon anomalous dimension at three loops~\cite{Almelid:2015jia,Almelid:2017qju}.
 In that case, SVHPLs with transcendental weight up to 5 can appear, while here we encounter at most weight 4.
 The SVHPLs related to our problem are denoted by $\cL_{\vec{w}}(z,\bar{z})$, where $\vec{w}$ is a binary string of 0's and 1's of length $|w|$ equal to the \emph{weight}.
 The $\bar{z}$ dependence will often be implicit below.
 They are defined by the differential equations